Uniformizing Gromov hyperbolic spaces with Busemann functions

 Lastly, since we can connect $v$ to $w$ through the branch point $u$, it follows that $v$ and $w$ can be connected by an edge path in the graph $X$.
-Since $v$ and $w$ were arbitrary, it follows that $X$ is connected. \end{proof}
+Since $v$ and $w$ were arbitrary we conclude that $X$ is connected. \end{proof}

 Now that we've shown $X$ is connected, the metrics we put on its connected components give it the structure of a geodesic metric space in which all edges of $X$ have unit length.
 The height function then defines a $1$-Lipschitz function $h: X \rightarrow \R$.
 We formally define the Gromov product based at $h$ by, for $x,y \in X$,